 Tired of your little couch potatoes sitting around the house focused on their phones and tablets?
-Get them outside to explore one of 852’s hikes!
-This is a great time to check out all the green there is (HK is three-quarters countryside, after all).
-And with dozens of country parks and hundreds of scenic trails (for all levels), we came up with a shortlist of favourites to help you get that fam moving.
-Here’s just a sampling of some of HK’s popular family hikes, as well as some books, apps, and events to do with the great outdoors!
+Get them outside to explore one of Hong Kong’s family-friendly hikes!
+This is a great time to check out all the green there is (HK is three-quarters countryside, after all!).
+And with dozens of country parks and hundreds of scenic trails (for all levels), we came up with a shortlist of favourites to help you get the fam moving.
+Here is a roundup of some of HK’s popular family hikes, as well as book and app recommendations to help you get out and about in the great outdoors!

 Starting Point: Shek O Road near to Tei Wan Village